antmicro/rowhammer-tester/docs/source/arty.md

 Running `make` (without `build`) will generate build files without invoking Vivado.
 ```

-To save a bitstream in flash memory, use:
+To load the bitstream into the flash memory, use:

 ```sh
 export TARGET=arty